3SigmaTech/3sigma-logo/README.md

 ![Circles manually centered](/man/vid/circles-centers.svg "Manually place each circle instead of rotationally transforming")

-Now that we *know* where the centers of our cirlces are, we can place them manually (instead of rotating them about the center) and will do so going forward.
+Now that we *know* where the centers of our circles are, we can place them manually (instead of rotating them about the center) and will do so going forward.

 With that done, how did I get the coordinates for the triangle's points?
 Here is a visual of what to use to get the intersection point of the top circle and right leg of the triangle.